Please read this page and download the Walker Checklist, even if you've done the walk before.

 Walk start arrival and safety instructions

-The official K2B start time for runners is 0530, with the walkers starting after the runners have all left the start, between 0530 and 0630.
-Teams should aim to arrive at the K2B start in plenty of time to allow for traffic queues, etc. Please follow safety instructions from marshals, and wait in the areas where instructed until the event starts.
+The official K2B start time is between 0530 and 0630.
+Please follow safety instructions from marshals, and wait in the areas where instructed until the event starts.
 There is limited space for C2B walkers at the Coniston start.
 The area around the bridge at the Coniston Sports & Social Centre site entrance can quickly become congested as coachloads of walkers arrive.
 A through-route must be maintained for K2B participants at all times.
 Please follow safety instructions from marshals, and listen carefully to information provided via the event Public Address (PA) system.
 Do not move forward to the start queue until instructed.
 There is no official C2B running event, but genuine runners will be allowed to start at the front of the C2B group.
-C2B participants may start at any time between 0900 and 1100.
+C2B participants may start at any time between 0830 and 1000.

 Refreshments & litter